slayerinc/Discord-economy-bot/README.md

  1. Make a new application [here](https://discord.com/developers/applications), go to bot and press create.
  2. Copy the token and put it in "token" in "config.json"
  3. Configure settings in the config file
+ 4. Create folder/directory called "data"
+ 5. Start your bot and your done.

+# Support
+ Star my repository to and follow me support me